 Synthetic grafts are being investigated as alternatives to allografts and autografts.
 It has been proposed that synthetic grafts could provide a substrate, encouraging bony in-growth and surface repair.
 Synthetic resorbable polymers (e.g., PolyGraft, TruGraft, and TruFit plugs) are polymer scaffolds that are being proposed for the repair of osteochondral articular cartilage defects.
 The implant functions as a scaffold for chondral and osteogenic cells, with the synthetic polymer being resorbed as the cells produce their normal matrices.
 TruFit plugs are synthetic polymer scaffolds that are inserted into an articular surface, to provide a stable scaffold to encourage the regeneration of a full thickness of articular cartilage to repair chondral defects.
-The clinical value of TruFit plugs for osteochondral allografts of the knee has not been established.
 The bone graft substitute implant can be used to backfill harvest sites.
 At this time, the literature is insufficient to support their use.